makersacademy/alexa-ruby-course/modules/3/walkthrough.md

 end
 ```

 Now we can access the movie title on subsequent requests.

+#### Querying for more information about the movie

 We want our users to be able to query for information about the movie, such as:

-> Alexa, ask Movie Facts who directed that.
+> Alexa, who directed that

-> Alexa, ask Movie Facts who starred in that.
+> Alexa, who starred in that

+Since finding out more about a movie is a new 'intent' on the part of the user, let's define a new Intent.

 Let’s create an Utterance for this:

 ```
-MovieFacts who {Role} that
+FollowUp who {Role} that
 ```

 And a Custom Slot Type for possible Roles people might have in the movie, called `ROLE`: